Reviews You Can Rely On

 What Other Upright Vacuums Should You Consider?

-The Eureka QuickShift OmniVerse costs more than twice as much, but it seriously outperforms the PowerSpeed in nearly every test metric, making it a better buy if you can stretch your budget.
-Usually available on sale, the Shark Navigator Lift Away Deluxe improves performance and is also a great value, delivering better performance on carpet and hardwood floors.
+The Eureka QuickShift OmniVerse costs more than twice as much, but it seriously outperforms the PowerSpeed in nearly every test metric, making it a better buy if you can invest.
+Usually available on sale, the Shark Navigator Lift Away Deluxe NV360 improves performance and offers great value, delivering enhanced performance on both carpet and hardwood floors.
 While you might find some vacuums at lower prices, those we've tested tend to perform much worse.

 Rachael Lamore and Chris Maxcer